 The real-life adaptation movie of Christopher McCandless is the Bible to travel lovers.
 The 2007 movie directed by Sean Penn arouses goosebumps and brings out the possibility of a new life.
 Once we are born into this world; our name, identity, religion, education, career and so on is given to you or you acquire with the passage of time.
 But what if we leave behind all that you have and don’t have to start afresh?
 Do we have the courage to do that and have no backup plans or plan B’s?
 Burn your money, cut the bank balance by donating all of it and start a journey in search of the impossible – unseen wildness.
 When many may hesitate that’s what Christopher McCandless did.
 During his travel to Alaska, he had many chances to stay back but he rejected all.
 Watch the movie trailer below and write down in the comment section on what’s your train of thoughts on the movie.

-The first thought that ran through me when I heard about the movie ‘Jungle’ was that the plot would be similar to ‘Jurassic Park or Mowgli’ and realizing that it is starred by Daniel Radcliffe.
-My thoughts were like what could this wizard guy do in a biopic movie directed by Greg McLean and written by Justin Monjo?
+The first thought that ran through me when I heard about the movie ‘Jungle’ was that the plot would be similar to ‘Jurassic Park or Mowgli’.
+Realizing that it is starred by Daniel Radcliffe my thoughts were like what could this wizard guy do in a biopic movie directed by Greg McLean and written by Justin Monjo?
 Will he do justice to the story?
 But the trailer itself shattered all my assumptions and urged me to the movie, which left me in a hangover for several hours.
 Just watch the trailer yourself before you read anything further.

 How hard is it to breathe?